knownasilya/ember-query-params/README.md

 - `getParam` - Function; For example `paramsRelay.getParam('name')`.
 Returns the value, can be anything.
 - `subscribe` - Function; For example `paramsRelay.subscribe('name', (key, value) => { //do something });`.
 - `autoSubscribe` - Function; For example `paramsRelay.autoSubscribe(this)`.
 Where `this` is the controller that has a `queryParams` array.
+  All query params must have a unique name, since setting a 'theme' in one controller will set the same QP in another.

 ## Custom Service